Home learning resources to know about

 With a series of "How To" videos and kids' classes on its dedicated YouTube channel, The Little Gym is your go-to for a physical education for the little ones, from babies through tweens.
 Bonus: they - and you - can learn to master everything from forward rolls to handstands.

 Oak National Academy

-The government-backed homeschooling initiative features hour-long video lessons for kids in Rec-Y10.
+The government-backed homeschooling initiative made by teachers features hour-long video lessons for kids in Rec-Y10.
 You can either have the kids do a "scheduled" school day online, or pick and choose subjects and topics they need to work on.
 There's plenty of choice, with over 10,000 free lessons and resources.